 Course Dates ^

 About the course

-- Survival at sea in the event of vessel abandonment
+MARF027 Apply basic survival skills in the event of vessel abandonment

 On-campus accommodation is available, for further information please visit the UTAS Accommodation website.

 Please visit the Enrolment information page to apply.

 Please complete the Online Enquiry Form and the most appropriate person will respond to you directly.